codeezzi/utility/README.md

 - Use descriptive commit messages
 - You can create an issue for the tool you want to claim and work on
 - You can only use javascript.
-- After completing the tool add it to the navbar of the index.html file
+- After completing the tool add it to the `assers/config/tools.js` under the related category
 - **FOLLOW THE DIRECTORY STRUCTURE AND NAMING CONVENTION**
 - **UPDATE THE `README.md` FILE AS YOU WORK ON A NEW TOOL**